Holy Baptism at Saint Paul's

 Please call the church office (612-377-1273) at least ten days in advance to make arrangements for Baptisms of adults or children.

-You can explore the Sacrament of Holy Baptism in the Book of Common Prayer, pages 298-308.
+You can explore the Sacrament of Holy Baptism in the Book of Common Prayer, by clicking on the thumbnail image for pages 298-308.